 Miami Heat vs. Indiana Pacers

-The Miami Heat and Indiana Pacers will square off for game two of the Eastern Conference Finals on Tuesday night.
-The Heat are -2.5 point favorites over the Pacers with an over/under point total set at 184.
+The Miami Heat continue their quest to become NBA Champions as they open their series against the Indiana Pacers today in Miami.
+The Heat are -8.5 point favorites over the Pacers with an over/under point total set 188.5.